MatSciTools/FDPoisson/README.md

 ## Usage Instructions

-Detailed instructions on using FDPoisson are given in the usage_guide.pdf document in the docs/ folder.
-Input/output files for certain testcases can be found in the sample/ folder.
-Additionally, the utils/ folder contains python scripts that may be used to make graphs from the obtained potential/field.
-The utils folder also contains FD_derivation.pdf, which contains the mathematical derivation for the finite difference coefficient matrices.
+Detailed instructions on using FDPoisson are given in the usage_guide.pdf document in the docs folder.
+The docs folder also contains FD_derivation.pdf, which contains the mathematical derivation for the finite difference coefficient matrices.
+Input/output files for certain testcases can be found in the sample folder.
+Additionally, the utils folder contains python scripts that may be used to make graphs from the obtained potential/field.